 - Theme Management.
 Data regarding the change of the theme of the platform.
 This event can be tracked for both single domains as well as subdomains created with the Extended Enterprise App.

 - Query Report.
-Data regarding the actions made on reports by the Query Builder in order to manually create reports extracting data directly from the database.
+Data regarding the actions made on reports by the Query Builder to manually create reports extracting data directly from the database.
 This functionality is available only on demand.

 Managing Audit Trail Reports